andrewvue/PlayersMeet/README.md

 # PlayersMeet
-A website built for connecting soccer players to pick-up games using Bootstrap
+A website built for connecting soccer players to pick-up games or organized games

+I built this to practice using Bootstrap.